 Since moving into the middle of nowhere Montana, I have come to measure civilization by the number of Walmarts a town or city has.
 This may seem a little weird, but where we are currently living there are about ten small towns scattered throughout the abyss and the closest Walmart is a two and a half hour drive away.
-The most exciting part of this post is that we are moving to the closest town in the region with a Walmart!
+The most exciting part of this post is that we are moving two and a half hours away to the town that has Walmart!

-This past Friday Mike and I left the house at about 7am and drove to meet with a couple of rental management agencies to tour a few apartments and houses.
+This past Friday my husband and I left the house at about 7:00 A.M. and drove to meet with a couple of rental management agencies so we could tour a few apartments and houses.
 About the same time we left the house, the sun began to rise and I felt like we were driving into a new beginning.

 Unfortunately house hunting ended up not being as exciting as I expected.
-Mike and I learned that there are only two sections in the whole town.
-One is called the “good” side of town and the other is called the “bad” side of town.
+My husband and I learned that there are only two sections in the whole town.
+Just like any other tiny town we were informed there is a “good” and a “bad” side of town, and here the two sides are divided by the railroad tracks.
 Even with this distinction, it seemed to me that the houses in both sides of town had an equal amount of neglect.

 Our first rental management agent took us to an apartment complex that had been the town’s first post office before being converted into a hotel.
 A while later someone decided to convert it into an apartment complex which was located in the “bad” side of town.
-The building was a little on the rickety side, but there was a one bedroom apartment available that was in better shape than the houses we toured in the “good” side of town.
+The building was a little on the rickety side, but there was a one bedroom apartment available.
+Even though the complex is supposedly located in the “bad” side of town, the apartment was in better shape than some of the houses we looked at in the “good” side of town.

 We met with a second rental management agent who had a number of houses and trailers available, but decided not to show us because they were in pretty tough shape and she didn’t want us living in any of them.
 All the homes she managed were in the “good” side of town.